Siffersari/StackOverflow-lite/README.md

-This endpoint containt the necessary endpoint for the platform.
+This endpoint containt the necessary endpoint for the Stackoverflow platform.